 - Leavening agents - You'll need baking soda and baking powder for this recipe.
 One cannot be substituted with the other - you'll need both to make these pancakes light and fluffy.

 - Salt - Just a bit of salt enhances the flavor of your pancakes without making them "salty".

 - Buttermilk - Buttermilk is a must for this recipe.
 It cannot be substituted with regular milk.
 This recipe is written with exact measurements of buttermilk and leavening agents to work together to make your pancakes light and fluffy.
 Don't have buttermilk on hand?
 See my section below on how to make a buttermilk substitute.

 - Egg - Adds structure and moisture to your pancakes.

 - Lemon zest - Adds a light lemony flavor to your pancakes.
 If you don't have lemon zest on hand, substitute with ½ teaspoon of lemon extract, or 1 teaspoon of vanilla extract for a vanilla flavor.
 I do not recommend substituting with lemon juice - it would change the acidity of your batter and would not add a significant amount of lemon flavor.

 - Fresh blueberries - Fresh blueberries can be substituted with frozen blueberries that have been thawed and strained of any excess juices.

-For this recipe and my Fluffy Buttermilk Pancakes, I highly recommend using buttermilk.
-Buttermilk is thicker and more acidic than regular milk, so your pancakes will be thicker and fluffier.
+Buttermilk is thicker and more acidic than regular milk, making your pancakes even thicker and fluffier.
 It's my choice for making classic pancakes as well!